 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two common solutions are pipe relining and pipe replacement.
-Both approaches aim to restore the full function of your pipelines, but they differ in a way that must be aware of.
+In the case of fixing damaged pipes, two popular techniques are pipe relining as well as pipe replacement.
+Both solutions aim to restore the full function of your pipelines, but they differ in a way that are important to understand.

 Key Takeaways

-- Epoxy resin is used to line the inner parts of the pipe.
-The resin is cured to form a new inner lining inside the pipe.
+- Epoxy resin is utilized to line the inner areas of the pipe.
+This sets to create a brand new inner lining inside the old pipeline.

-- A brand new pipeline that is installed by pipeline replacement has a longer duration (75 up to 100 years).
+- A brand-new pipeline installed with the replacement of a pipe has a long life span (75 or 100 years).

-- The decision between pipe relining and replacement is based on the extent of damage caused.
+- The decision between pipe relining or pipe replacement depends on the level of damage that has been caused.

-Pipe relining or Cured In-Place Pipe (CIPP) Lining is a cutting-edge repair method that provides a cost-effective, fast solution for repairing damaged pipelines.
+Pipe relining or Cured-In-Place Pipe (CIPP) Lining is a state-of-the-art repair process that offers a cost-effective and swift solution for restoring damaged pipelines.

 Here’s how it is done: